 - Imodium, Lomotil, Probiotics by Jarrow (just in case)

 - Pain killer (i.e. Aleve, Tylenol, Motrin)

 - Pair of scrubs for each day (medical volunteers)

 - A pair of pants/ capris/scrubs for each day, anything light weight (a t-shirt will be given to you for every day) or definitely your white t-shirt, or a lightweight safari/camping vest.

 - Comfortable sneakers and/or sandals (you will be on your feet for most of the day)

 - Daily dinner nicer outfits

 - Snacks (i.e. granola bars, crackers, tuna, cereal, nuts, dried fruit, hard candy …)

 - Swiss army knife (optional; must go in your checked luggage only, not your carry-on

-The cost is $185 per person per day, this cost does not include airfare.
+The cost is $1,400 per person for 7 days, or $200 per person, per day.
+This cost does not include airfare.
 We recommend that you book your airfare as soon as possible to get the best available price and then provide us with your itinerary.
-NOTE: American Airlines has only one flight in and out of Cap-Haïtienper day
+NOTE: American Airlines has only one flight in and out of Cap-Haïtien per day